-EM6: Flood Education Flood Management Type: Emergency Response Responsibility: Council / SES MCA Priority: High Initial Cost: \$50,000 Costs to Council Ongoing Cost: \$5,000 every 5 years.
+EM6: Flood Education Flood Management Type: Emergency Response Responsibility: Counc il / SES MCA Priority: High Costs to Council Initial Cost: \$50,000 Ongoing Cost: \$5,000 every 5 years.

 Community awareness and behaviour is an important aspect of reducing flood risk within a catchment.
 If a community is aware of how flood risks develop within their local area, and the correct ways in which to respond, risk to life can be substantially reduced.